machinalis/refo/README.md

 How we use it
 -------------

-At Machinalis we use REfO for an applications similar to that in examples/words.py check it out!
+At Machinalis we use REfO for applications similar to that in examples/words.py check it out!